JuliaDataScience/JuliaDataScience/contents/stats.md

 Since the standard deviation is the square root of the variance, our measures of dispersion have only been rescaled.
 Sally still has the highest dispersion in her grades measured either by variance or standard deviation.

-As we did before, in @fig:plot_dispersion_std, we have two data distributions:
+As we did before in @fig:plot_dispersion_std, we have two data distributions:

 - **Upper row**: **normal** distributed data
 - **Lower row**: **non-normal** distributed data